ubirch/example-esp32/README.md

 #### Enter Console mode

-To enter the console mode, press `Ctrl + c` on your keyboard, while you are in a terminal connected to the device.
+To enter the console mode, press `Ctrl + c` or `Ctrl + u` on your keyboard, while you are in a terminal connected to the device.

 ### Erase the device memory